anqurvanillapy/urssh/README.md

 # urssh

-A Unix shell in Rust.
+A minimal Unix shell in Rust.

 ## License